 Read the included lesson material.
 Read the included Scriptures.
 I usually read the whole chapter, and sometimes the previous chapters, to make sure I have the correct context.
-It is hurtful to the student and embarrassing to the teacher, if he teaches what he thinks the verses mean; when he is actually teaching something that is out of context and is not what the Scriptures teach.
+It is hurtful to the student and embarrassing to the teacher if he teaches what he thinks the verses mean, when he is actually teaching something that is out of context and is not what the Scriptures teach.

 It is also a good idea to read what other writers say about the Scripture you are teaching.
 It is not unusual that some writers will say something completely different from what you are getting out of the text.
-Sometimes it can be confusing, but always know why you are teaching what you are.
+Sometimes it can be confusing, but always know why you are teaching what you are and why.
 Look up other Scriptures.

 A concordance is necessary to look up other verses with some of the words you have read.
 Reference verses found in a study Bible are also useful.
-The more you learn about the subject, the more the student will hear and learn.
-If you are well prepared, any questions asked will be easily answered.
+The more you learn about the subject, the more the student will learn and hear.
+If you are well prepared, any questions given will be easily answered.
 I do not believe it is possible to be over prepared.
 The more you put into the ministry, the more God will bless!

 The included lessons are in an order that builds on previous learning.
-I suggest staying close to this order; so what is talked about in future lessons will be understood.
+I suggest staying close to this order, so what is talked about in future lessons will be understood.
 Depending on the faithfulness of your class, it may be a good idea to briefly review what was taught the previous week.

 Make sure, by at least the end of your lesson, that you challenge each student to make a decision about the lesson.
 I usually ask them to bow their heads and ask them not to look around.
-I will then ask them to make a decision concerning the lesson they have heard.
+I will then ask them to make a decision concerning the lesson they heard.

-If the lesson was on sin, I will ask them, as a group, to raise their hands if they are reminded of sin they have committed.
+If the lesson was on sin, I will ask them, as a group, to raise their hand if they are reminded of sin they have committed.
 If the lesson was on creation, I would ask them if they have learned that it is God that has made everything, and it was not just an accident.
 A lesson in giving would prompt me to ask if they realize they have not been giving what God desires from them, and are they going to start being faithful in returning a portion of what God has allowed them to earn.
 The purpose of a lesson from the Bible is to tell them what the Bible says about a subject, and give the hearers an opportunity to make a choice to do as the Bible commands!

 I feel it is imperative that every opportunity we have to teach must also include an opportunity for a student to trust Christ as Saviour, if they have never done so before.
 Are they going to Heaven?
 Are they unsure of their eternal destination?
-Give them the opportunity to trust Christ as Saviour and be saved at that moment.

-After the lesson, I usually ask the class, with theirl eyes closed, to raise their hands if they believe they are not saved and would like to be.
-To those that are concerned about their salvation, I ask them to see me after class, so I can tell them what the Bible says one must do to be saved.
+Give them the opportunity to trust Christ as Saviour today and be saved, today.
+I then ask them from their seat, by upraised hand or to see me immediately after class, so I can tell them about salvation.
 We may never see the student again.
 They are there so you can minister to their lives and souls!